georgiy-pruss/AdventOfCode2017/README.md

 </tr>
 </tbody>
 </table>

-<p>Sorry you'll have to rename nim programs вЂ” nim can't deal with names made of digits only.
+Sorry you'll have to rename nim programs — nim can't deal with names made of digits only.